Crab Apple

 - Leaves: Borne on thorn-tipped short shoots.
 Long-stalked, hairless or sometimes hairy when young, blade 3–8 cm (1.2–3.1 in.), ovate with a tapering tip, toothed.

-- Fruit: A small (1–2 cm, 0.4–0.8 in.), sour, green pome.
+- Fruit: Small, 1–2 cm (0.4–0.8 in.), sour, green pome.
 Dark brown and glossy, oval, flattened seeds within a capsule surrounded by the enlarged, fleshy receptacle.

 - Habitat: Dry or dryish, rocky broadleaf woods especially on slopes.
 Waterside thickets, coppices.
-Often on calcareous soils.
+Often on calcareous soils (calciphile).

 - Flowering time: May–June.

-The crab apple is a 4–6 m (13–20 ft.) tall, dense-crowned, thornytree or shrub.
-It is rare in Finland except in the Åland Islands, and it is difficult to tell apart from an escaped cultivated apple (Malus x domestica).
+Crab apple is quite small, dense-crowned, thorny tree or shrub.
+It is rare in Finland except in the Åland Islands, and it is difficult to tell apart from an escaped cultivated apple.
 The annual shoots, buds, and leaves of the crab apple are hairless, contrary to the cultivated apple.
 In addition, the flowers of the former are smaller, the petals narrower, and the petiole notably long compared to the lamina.